slikts/symbola/README.md

 ## Limitations

-`null` and `undefined` values do not have a prototype so attempting to call any method on these values will throw a `TypeError` exception; this is one area where a syntactical language extension like the pipeline operator would work better than metaprogramming with symbols.
+`null` and `undefined` values do not have a prototype so attempting to call any method on these values will throw a `TypeError` exception; this is an area where a syntactical language extension like the pipeline operator would work better than metaprogramming with symbols.
 The solution for using methods with nullable values is wrapping them in 'option types' from the functional paradigm like `Maybe` or `Result`.

 ## Performance

-The performance implications of extending native prototypes with symbol properties remains to be explored.
+The performance implications of extending native prototypes with symbol properties remain to be explored.

 ## Rationale for generic iteration